jamesericdavidson/jamesdavidson.xyz/content/testimonials/index.md

 {{< youtube id=6ferLH7L6mQ loading=lazy >}}

+## Alicia Exworthy {#alicia-exworthy}

+> It was a great experience getting to do this with James.
+>
+> His process is very thoughtful and considered but also informal and relaxed.
+>
+> Highly recommend if anyone else is considering it!

 ## Maisy Webb (Taste of Zero Waste) {#maisy-webb}

 > Speaking with James on his radio show was a fantastic opportunity, once we settled in with a cuppa and went over the structure of the show we were away!